How to Clean a Shower Curtain : Easy Vinegar & Baking Soda Methods

 Replace sooner if you notice persistent odour, discolouration, tears, or recurring mould.

-Explore our curated range of elegant, durable and easy-to-clean shower curtains designed for Australian bathrooms.
+Explore our curated range of shower curtains designed and tested for Australian bathrooms.

 Can I clean a shower curtain with baking soda and vinegar?